d3netxer/OSM-and-GIS-thoughts-and-links/README.md

-##OSM and GIS resources that I like.
+# OSM and GIS resources that I like.

+### OpenStreetMap Metrics and Visualization

 (visualizing changesets in the last 7 days) http://resultmaps.neis-one.org/osm-changesets?comment=hms_gw#12/-17.8389/31.0759